Available with Standard or Advanced license.

 Within ArcGIS software, the term database servers refers to instances of Microsoft SQL Server Express that have been enabled to store desktop or workgroup geodatabases.

 Connections to the geodatabases on a database server require a SQL Server database client to connect from an ArcGIS client.
-In this case, the client applications are ArcGIS Desktop at the Desktop Standard or Desktop Advanced license level, ArcGIS Engine, and ArcGIS Server Workgroup.
+In this case, the client applications are ArcGIS for Desktop at the Standard or Advanced license level, ArcGIS Engine, and ArcGIS for Server Workgroup.
 The downloads for these ArcGIS client products include installation files for SQL Server Express.

-With ArcGIS Desktop (Desktop Standard and Desktop Advanced) and ArcGIS Engine with the Geodatabase Update extension, you can set up a database server and create geodatabases that can be accessed by a few users and edited by one user at a time.
+With ArcGIS for Desktop (Standard and Advanced) and ArcGIS Engine with the Geodatabase Update extension, you can set up a database server and create geodatabases that can be accessed by a few users and edited by one user at a time.